Mechsoft-Limited/iniswap-document/code/smart-contracts/README.md

 ## Farms contracts

-Each Farm used by iniswap has its own smart contract.
+Each Farm used by Iniswap has its own smart contract.
 Follow the steps below to view a Farm's smart contract.

-1. Go to the [iniswap Farms page](https://iniswap.finance/farms) and click the row of the Farm you want to see the contract for.
+1. Go to the [Iniswap Farms page](https://iniswap.finance/farms) and click the row of the Farm you want to see the contract for.

 ![](../../.gitbook/assets/image%20%28162%29.png)